Data Quality? That’s not in my job description!

-As an individual and as part of a team, you can prevent bad data from entering into your systems by verifying data inputted, by ensuring that databases are regularly monitored and updated and by actively communicating about bad data.
-If every person in a company were to follow these simple steps, data related costs would dramatically decrease and the customer experience would be dramatically enhanced.
+As an individual and as part of a team, you can prevent bad data from entering your systems by verifying data inputted, ensuring that databases are regularly monitored and updated and actively communicating about bad data.
+If every person in a company were to follow these simple steps, data-related costs would dramatically decrease and the customer experience would be dramatically enhanced.

 There must be an easier way to do this!

-You’re right – it is just as time consuming to let employees handle and manage data.
+You’re right – it is just as time-consuming to let employees handle and manage data.
 Systems can be put into place to ensure that all data held is verified and up to date as well as to remove bad data and duplicate data.
 But the truth is, most companies still don’t know how to manage their data.
-They have plenty ideas about what they could do but prefer to sit on the side lines adopting a reactive manner.
+They have plenty of ideas about what they could do but prefer to sit on the sidelines adopting a reactive manner.
 It is your job to speak out about data quality and push your company into a proactive state.
 What does this mean?
-Forcing your company to adapt a strategy which allows them to better manage their data and thus, benefit from a data driven competitive advantage.
+Forcing your company to adopt a strategy which allows them to better manage their data and thus, benefit from a data-driven competitive advantage.

 Driving data quality within a company starts from the bottom – it requires individuals to raise their voices and voice their concerns.